 Commercial Insurance Plans

-A district may procure contracts with any insurance company authorized to do business in Texas to insure its employees.
-Policies may include group health, accident, accidental death and dismemberment, disability income replacement, and hospital, surgical, and/or medical expense insurance, or a group contract providing for annuities.
+A district may procure contracts with any insurance company authorized to do business in Texas to insure its employees under a policy of group health, accident, accidental death and dismemberment, disability income replacement and hospital, surgical, and/or medical expense insurance or a group contract providing for annuities.
 Dependents of employees may be insured under group policies which provide hospital, surgical, and/or medical expense insurance.
-Insurance Code 3.51
+Insurance Code 3.51, Sec.
+1

 Gov't Code 2259.031

 "Public security" means an obligation authorized to be issued under Government Code Chapter 2259, including a bond, certificate, or note.
 Gov't Code 2259.001(3)

 Designated Broker of Record

 A district may not use a designated broker of record to purchase insurance contracts with premiums of an aggregate value of $50,000 or more for each 12-month period.
 If a district expends less than $50,000, in the aggregate, on insurance premiums for each 12-month period, the district may use a designated broker of record to purchase insurance contracts, but the board shall ensure that the use of a designated broker of record is in the district's best interest and select a designated broker of record in a manner it determines is consistent with good business management.
 Atty.
 Gen. Op.
 JC-0205 (2000)

 A district may become a member of a risk retention group formed under the Liability Risk Retention Act of 1986 (15 U.S.C.
 3901) to obtain insurance against an insurable risk.
 Gov't Code 2259.061